xinchaosong/xinchaosong.github.io/index.md

 # Education

-### Ph.D.
-Candidate in Computer Science
+### Ph.D. in Computer Science

-Clarkson University, Potsdam, New York, 2021 - Present
+Clarkson University, Potsdam, New York, 2025

 ### Master of Science in Computer Science